Battle of Vaksince

-The Battle of Vaksince was a military engagement between the Macedonian security forces and Albanian insurgents belonging to the NLA, which was at the time launching a campaign of guerrilla attacks against facilities of the Macedonian Government, the Macedonian Police force, and the Macedonian Armed Forces.
+A military engagement between the Macedonian security forces and Albanian insurgents belonging to the NLA occurred in the village of Vaksince, which was at the time launching a campaign of guerrilla attacks against facilities of the Macedonian Government, the Macedonian Police force, and the Macedonian Armed Forces.

 Timeline

-NLA Attack and Macedonian Counter-offensive
+NLA attack and Macedonian counter-offensive

-In May 2001, NLA rebels led by Fadil Nimani infiltrated Macedonia and set up bases in several villages to the north of Kumanovo.

-On 3 May, the NLA launched an attack on Macedonian security forces in Vaksince, near Kumanovo, killed two Macedonian soldiers and kidnapped a third.
-The NLA then went on to occupy the village and declared the area in and around Vakcince as "liberated zone".
+On 3 May, the NLA launched an attack on Macedonian security forces in Vaksince, near Kumanovo, killing two Macedonian soldiers and kidnapping a third.
+The NLA then went on to occupy the village and declared the area in and around Vaksince as a "liberated zone".